Smler Logo

 • Need bulk URL shortening for campaigns

-2. Get API key: Generate from dashboard → Settings → API Keys (30 seconds)
+2. Get an API key from dashboard → Settings → API Keys

-4. Configure domains: Add custom domains via dashboard with CNAME records (2 minutes)
+4. Configure custom domains via the dashboard with CNAME records

 Conclusion: Choose Your Migration Path Wisely